chainopt/roe/index.md

    eg: `roe deploy -l /Users/abcdef@ghi.com/Documents/git/myProject`

-   Note: you will be prompted to enter your **docker hub username, password, and email**
+   Note: you will be prompted to enter the provided **docker hub username and password**

-You can find a sample project [here.](https://github.com/chainopt/roe-cli/tree/main/samples/myProject)

 ----